 Child Custody and Visitation

 When parents decide to separate they also have to decide if they'll share custody of their minor children, who will make decisions for their children, and how much time each parent may spend with the children.
 Generally, if parents agree on a plan, the court will approve it.
 If parents are unable to agree, a court has to decide for them.
 The judge will consider your children's needs and other relevant aspects of your situation, and make a custody order that is in the best interest of each child.

-In addition to both types of custody, "visitation" determines how parents will spend time with their children.
-Except in very rare circumstances, even a parent without custody will still have a right to visitation with their children.
-The amount and type of visitation will vary greatly based upon the situation.
+A visitation order determines how parents will spend time with their children.
+A parent without custody will usually retain the right to visitation with their children, except in very rare circumstances.
+The amount and type of visitation will vary based on your situation.

-Our office recognizes that custody and visitation are often contentious and emotional issues.
-We know that the welfare of your children is your first priority, and we are prepared to aid you with sensitivity and compassion.
+Custody and visitation are often contentious and emotional issues.
+We know that the welfare of your children is your first priority.
+With compassion and sensitivity, we will help you create the best possible custody arrangement.
 Please call today to schedule an initial consultation.